 Employees, trustees, volunteers and service users are treated fairly and equally irrespective of their marital/civil partnership or family status.

-[Name of organisation] will take positive steps to support a transgender person and ensure they are treated with dignity and respect.
+FOSMS will take positive steps to support a transgender person and ensure they are treated with dignity and respect.

 Race (including ethnic origin, colour, nationality and national origin)